Chapter 16:

 I’m getting real tired of that voice.
 For days now, its shrieking is all I hear.
 I don’t know what we - Epona and I, that is - did to deserve its ire, but it hasn’t stopped following us.

-My saving grace has been speed; my dear Epona has whisked me to and fro across the land to avoid our foes.
+The only saving grace has been our speed; my dear Epona has whisked me to and fro across the land to avoid our foes.
 But even she tires on occasion.
 It is during those periods of rest that our enemy always catches up again.

 I wonder why they pursue us so doggedly.
 Is it merely that in this nuclear-addled world, they have no other targets to chase?
 Video game programming pushing them to forever hunt and kill, with I as their sole remaining prey?
 Do no others yet live?
 What a chilling thought.

-Our pursuers have grown impatient once again, unleashing pale blasts from those massive laser cannons of theirs.
+TSRRRR TSRRRROur pursuers have grown impatient, unleashing pale blasts from those massive laser cannons of theirs.
 Epona zigzags without my even instructing it now.
 Bolts of lightning pass us by on either side; those that hit the earth explode plumes of dirt and grime high into the air as we charge onwards right past, coated in the sickly material but paying it no heed as we run for our lives.

 “YOU WILL NOT DEFY US,” the leader drone yells for the hundredth time, and then he fires the faithful shot.
 I suppose I’d known it was but a matter of time.
 Epona skids to an awkward stop, long horse legs buckling, and I barely hang on.